Skip to content

 Let’s say that Alice, Bob, and Jon are long-time friends that live in different regions of the world.

-They want to build a bitcoin business together, so they combine their bitcoin savings together and set up a 2-of-3 multisig wallet to secure and manage their joint funds.
+They want to build a Bitcoin business together, so they combine their Bitcoin savings together and set up a 2-of-3 multisig wallet to secure and manage their joint funds.

 Jon makes the mistake of storing his private key in his password manager on his computer, whereas Alice and Bob do the smart thing and stamp their seed phrases into metal and keep them somewhere safe.

-While not paying any attention, a hacker cracks Jon’s password manager – which is not even close to as secure as bitcoin’s SHA256 hashing algorithm – and reveals his private key.
+While not paying any attention, a hacker cracks Jon’s password manager – which is not even close to as secure as bitcoin’s native SHA256 hashing algorithm – and reveals his private key.

 If those keys only granted the thief access to a single-signature wallet, then Jon would’ve lost the Bitcoin stack entirely.
 But since they secured the bitcoin with multisig, the hacker won’t be able to get approval from the co-signers to send the bitcoin.